QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 $$ V_{i,j} = \frac{(\Delta x_{i-1} + \Delta x_i)}{2} \; \frac{(\Delta y_{j-1} + \Delta y_j)}{2} \; \Delta z $$
 where \(V_{i,j}\) is the control volume around a node and \(\Delta x\), \(\Delta y\), and \(\Delta z\) are the variable location step widths in x, y, and z directions, respectively.

+The implemented solver uses explicit finite difference method for the central nodes combined with appropriate boundary conditions (no-flux to the right, Dirichlet to the ground).

 #### Modelling of the soil
 In the context of this model, the soil is considered to be homogeneous with uniform and temporally constant physical properties.